propellerlabsio/overnode-server/README.md

 # Overnode

 Overnode is a Bitcoin full node monitoring and explorer (query) tool.
 This project contains the server code which prodes a GraphQL interface for interacting with the node.

-The overnode-client project contains one example UI that can be used with this server.
+There is an example client / UI implementation written in VueJs which is hosted at [overnode.org](https://overnode.org).

 **WARNING:**

-**This project is heavily under construction and not yet even in an alpha state.
-Functionality is heavily undercooked and there may be serious outstanding security problems.
-Do not run this code exposed to the internet**
+**This project is heavily under construction and in a beta state.
+Some functionality is missing and there may be outstanding security flaws.
+Do not run this code exposed to the internet with a bitcoin node containing a live, non-test wallet**

 ## Quick setup